jacklion710/simple-gan/README.md

 ## Additional Resources

 For background information on GANs and their applications in audio generation, [this article](https://realpython.com/generative-adversarial-networks/) provides a comprehensive introduction.

+### Submit a pull request

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.